DrKrar/GeoEfficiency.jl/docs/MarkDown/manual/Output_Interface.md

 **see also: [`max_batch(n::Real)`](Output_Interface.md#GeoEfficiency.max_batch-Tuple{Real})**

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/492528aa6d6c6260d5b3bd76e90347b3ba95b639/src/Output_Interface.jl#L75-L84' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Output_Interface.jl#L75-L84' class='documenter-source'>source</a><br>

-Before the batch mode start  the user is asked to decide the source type. once the calculation is done the user can check the current seting for the source or modifiy it. for details see the next section.
+Before the batch mode start  the user is asked to decide the source type. once the calculation is done the user can check the current setting for the source or modify it. for details see the next section.